 (f) Disposition on finding of no probable cause.
 If the magistrate finds there is no such probable cause, the magistrate shall refuse to issue a warrant, and shall exonerate any bond posted, and shall order the release of the defendant if the defendant is in custody.
 A finding of a lack of probable cause shall not require the dismissal of the complaint.

-(2) Telegraphic or facsimile copy of a warrant of arrest.
-After the issuance of a warrant in the form set forth in sub-paragraph (g)(1) above, a copy of that warrant of arrest may be sent by telecommunication process or by facsimile process to any peace officer or other officer serving the warrant.
-A telegraphic copy should be in the following form:
+(2) Transmission of a warrant of arrest.
+A warrant of arrest may be sent by email or by facsimile process to any peace officer or other officer serving the warrant.

 (3) Summons.
 The summons shall be signed by either the magistrate or the clerk of the court and shall contain the same information as the warrant except that it shall summon the defendant to appear before a magistrate at a stated time and place and advise the defendant that if the defendant fails to appear at said time and place that a warrant will issue for the defendant's arrest.